petonic/dotfiler/README.md

 # Install python-dev as a pre-req, if necessary
 # Might take a long time on an RPI...
-sudo apt-get -y install python-dev
+sudo apt-get -y install -y python-dev

 # Now install zsh
-sudo apt-get -y install zsh
+sudo apt-get -y install -y zsh

 # Set login shell to zsh
 sudo chsh -s $(which zsh)